soroosh20/NewReminderApp2/readme.md

 How we are going to complete these tasks

 For completing the first task we have to do the following steps:
-Creating a register.ejs page that will be saved in the  Views/reminder folder.
+We created the friends.ejs page in the views/reminder folder.
-The register.ejs page will show the list of the users that are registered on the reminder app.
+We created "friends" in the navbar, that takes the user to the friends page.
-In our reminder_controller.js we need to create a function called read_from_database that would read the contents of the fake database that we stored.
+In our reminder_controller.js we created a function called friends that takes the user to the friends.ejs page.
-This function will have a for loop that will iterate through the database contents and the loop will take in content and render it to the register.ejs file
+The friends.ejs has a while loop that iterates through the database contents and the loop take in content and display it on the screen, when a user is on "/friends" link.
-The contents of users will be displayed as a list of users for the user to see what users are registered on the reminder app.
+The contents of users displayed as a list of users for the user to see what users are registered on the reminder app.
+But this task has not been completed, due to shortage of time.
+We need to make "Add friend" working, that can add the friend and add some CSS to the friends.ejs page.